apache/flink-web/_posts/2022-04-05-buffer-debloat.md

 at the same time memory is limited and it makes sense to configure it to the optimal size greater which the throughput won't be changed anyway.
 Obviously, this value can be found manually in experimental way but let's discuss how Flink can help with that.

 Flink can be switched to focusing on the time for which in-flight data can be processed rather than the size of this data.
+This Flink's feature is called buffer debloating that automatically adjusts the size of the in-flight data depending on the current throughput which allows for keeping the processing time near the configured one.
 For example, instead of configuring 1GB of in-flight data per subtask, it makes more sense to configure 1 second as the maximum expected time for processing all in-flight data on one subtask.
 Then, the following behaviours will be observed: